-Therefore, for the overall benefits provided by the Services to the Service Area, it is determined that 0.17% of the benefits would be received by the parcels within two miles of
+Therefore, for the overall benefits provided by the Services to the Service Area, it is determined that 0.17% of the benefits would be received by the parcels within two miles of the Program's boundaries.
+Recognizing that this calculation is an approximation, this benefit will be rounded up to 1.0%.

-20 Tietze, Noor S., Stephenson, Mike F., Sidhom, Nader T. and Binding, Paul L., "Mark-Recapture of Culex Erythrothorax in Santa Cruz County, California", Journal of the American Mosquito Control Association, 19(2):134-138, 2003.
+&lt;sup>20 Tietze, Noor S., Stephenson, Mike F., Sidhom, Nader T. and Binding, Paul L., "Mark-Recapture of Culex Erythrothorax in Santa Cruz County, California", Journal of the American Mosquito Control Association, 19(2):134-138, 2003.